 When the time comes to add facial features, what we’ve drawn so far will help us avoid mistakes and misplacements.
 To help us further, it is now time to block-in the main shadow areas of this portrait:

-Use light pencil pressure to render the shaded areas of the head and neck, and then stay tuned for Part 4 of this series, coming soon to EmptyEasel.
+Use light pencil pressure to render the shaded areas of the head and neck, and then move on to Part 4 of this series!

 Portrait drawing expert Vladimir London is a published author and founder of the Drawing Academy, an online class for learning traditional drawing techniques from home—make sure to click through for full tutorials, drawing tips, and more!